 “In the development of gardening in the second half of the twentieth century no garden has yet had greater effect.”
 John Sales, National Trust

-Click on Entry Times & Prices for more details.
+Click on Entry Times & Prices for details of opening times in 2015.

 Telephone: +44(0)1460 240 328 E-mail: email@example.com

-East Lambrook Manor Gardens, East Lambrook, South Petherton,
+East Lambrook Manor Gardens, Silver Street, East Lambrook, South Petherton,

 Somerset TA13 5HH, United Kingdom